This article has been checked for horticultural accuracy by Oliver Parsons.

 Choosing tomatoes to grow

 Tomatoes are split into two main growing types: determinate (bush) and indeterminate (cordon).
-Bush types are usually planted in pots or hanging baskets and their stems trail around the edge.
-Cordon types are trained to grow tall and are supported by a cane or stake.
+Bush types are often planted in pots or large hanging baskets and their stems trail around the edge.
+Cordon types are trained to grow tall around one main stem and are supported by a cane or stake.

-If you grow cordon tomatoes then you will need a stake, such as a bamboo cane, to support the plant, and you'll need to pinch out side-shoots to keep the plant fruiting on one central stem.
-You don't need to stake bush tomato varieties.
+If you grow cordon tomatoes then you will need a stake or bamboo cane to support the plant, and you'll need to pinch out sideshoots to keep the plant fruiting on one central stem.
+You don't usually need to stake bush tomato varieties, but they may need a little support for any stems that are in danger of snapping or touching the ground under the weight of their fruit.

 If you're a beginner gardener then it's a good idea to grow bush tomatoes, as you don't need to stake them or pinch out growing tips.
 Compact bush varieties such as 'Gartenperle' and 'Tumbling Tom Red' are great for hanging baskets.